Research Blog

 High RDW is associated with hemolytic anemias, posthemorrhagic anemia, hemoglobinopathies, and nutritional deficiency of iron, B12, or folate.
 Elevated RDW may also be observed in myelodysplastic syndrome, cancer, autoimmunity, chronic liver disease, metabolic syndrome, single nucleotide polymorphisms, blood transfusions, peripheral artery disease, ischemic heart disease, hypertension, and elevated inflammatory biomarkers, including CRP, fibrinogen, WBCs (Fava 2019).

-Increased RDW is associated with smoking and heart disease risk (Gang 2016), increased coronary artery calcification score/CACS (Gürel 2015), inflammation, poorer cancer prognosis (Ai 2018), heart failure, diabetes (Xanthopoulos 2017), elevated CRP and erythrocyte sedimentation rate, and fatal and non-fatal cardiovascular events (Lippi 2009).
+Increased RDW is associated with smoking and heart disease risk (Gang 2016), increased coronary artery calcification score/CACS (Gürel 2015), inflammation, poorer cancer prognosis (Ai 2018), heart failure, diabetes (Xanthopoulos 2017), elevated CRP and erythrocyte sedimentation rate, fatal and non-fatal cardiovascular events (Lippi 2009), and celiac disease (Goyal 2017).

 Overview